rn1hd/rn1hd/README.md

 # Hi, I’m Romnick.
 Nice to meet you. 👋

 I am a **Software Developer** who specializes in building scalable web applications, automating testing workflows, and improving user experiences.
 I have been passionate about creating solutions that provide **real value** to users.
 Currently, I focus on building expertise in **user experience design** and **modern web technologies** because successful applications today depend on user friendliness, enjoyability, and efficiency aligned with user's journey and needs.
+In addition to this, I participated in **[TypeRacer](https://play.typeracer.com/)**, an online global typing competition with an all-time average of **[120 WPM](https://data.typeracer.com/pit/profile?user=rnk1hd)**.
 Feel free to read **[my resume](https://rmamisay.vercel.app/Resume.pdf)**.

 ## ⛳ Skills